RACE REGULATIONS OF BALTIC CHAIN TOUR 2025

 Team General Classification on overall time

 The General Team Classification shall be calculated on the basis of the sum of the three best individual times of each team.
-In the event of tie the teams are separated in accordance with UCI CR art.
+In the event of tie the teams are separated per UCI art.
 2.6.016.

 Priority of Leaders Jerseys: Yellow – Red – Green – White.